RTEMS/rtems-docs/user/bsps/bsps-riscv.rst

 ----

 All of the BSP variants that start with rv can be run on QEMU's virt machine.
-For instance, to run the ``rv64imafdc_medany`` BSP with the following "config.ini" file:
+For instance, to run the ``rv64imafdc`` BSP with the following "config.ini" file.

 .. code-block:: none
-    [riscv/rv64imafdc_medany]
+    [riscv/rv64imafdc]

-Run the following QEMU command:
+Run the following QEMU command.

 .. code-block:: shell
     $ qemu-system-riscv64 -M virt -nographic -bios $RTEMS_EXE